lethek/FFmpeg.Loader/README.md

 //Locates a specific FFmpeg library with a version number provided by FFmpeg.AutoGen, but does not load it.
 Returns null if no matching library is found.
 IFileInfo Find(string name);

-//Search the defined search-locations for an FFmpeg library with a specific name and version and loads it with FFmpeg.AutoGen.
+//Search the defined search-locations for an FFmpeg library with a specific name and version and loads its directory with FFmpeg.AutoGen.
+//If a matching library file was found, FFmpegLoader assumes that all other library files you require are also present in the same directory.
 //Returns FFmpeg's self-reported version string (e.g. "4.4.2-0ubuntu0.22.04.1").
 //Throws DllNotFoundException if no matching library is found. string Load(string name, int version);

-//Search the defined search-locations for an FFmpeg library with a specific name (version provided by FFmpeg.AutoGen) and loads it with FFmpeg.AutoGen.
+//Search the defined search-locations for an FFmpeg library with a specific name (version provided by FFmpeg.AutoGen) and loads its directory with FFmpeg.AutoGen.
+//If a matching library file was found, FFmpegLoader assumes that all other library files you require are also present in the same directory.
 //Returns FFmpeg's self-reported version string (e.g. "4.4.2-0ubuntu0.22.04.1").
 //Throws DllNotFoundException if no matching library is found. string Load(string name = "avutil");